Taunton and Somerset NHS Foundation Trust

-Taunton and Somerset NHS Foundation Trust was an NHS trust which managed Musgrove Park Hospital in Taunton.
+Taunton and Somerset NHS Foundation Trust was an NHS trust which managed Musgrove Park Hospital in Taunton, Somerset, England.
 It merged with Somerset Partnership NHS Foundation Trust to form Somerset NHS Foundation Trust in 2020.

+History

-Dr Sam Barrell was appointed Chief Executive in February 2015.
+On 1 April 1991, the Taunton and Somerset NHS Trust became operational to manage services provided by Musgrove Park Hospital.
+The Trust achieved NHS foundation trust status on 1 December 2007.
+Sam Barrell was appointed Chief Executive in February 2015.

 Merger

 The trust submitted a bid in 2014 to take over Weston Area Health NHS Trust, which had announced that it was not viable in its present form, but the bid was not successful.

 In 2018, the trust announced plans to merge with Somerset Partnership NHS Foundation Trust, a mental health trust.
-The merger completed in 2020.
+The merger completed in 2020, forming Somerset NHS Foundation Trust.

 Finance

 In 2015–2016 the trust anticipated a budget deficit of around £5 million.

-The trust had a radiotherapy unit in a building constructed using the Private finance initiative.
-It received an additional £800,000 per year from the commissioners to assist with the extra costs this generates, but had a shortfall of £3.3M as a result.
+The trust had a radiotherapy unit in a building constructed using the private finance initiative.
+It received an additional £800,000 per year from the commissioners to assist with the extra costs this imposed, but had a shortfall of £3.3M as a result.

 The trust set up a joint venture, Southwest Pathology Services, with Yeovil District Hospital NHS Foundation Trust and Integrated Pathology Partnerships in 2012.
 All routine pathology, apart from histopathology, were then performed at a separate site which also handles GP tests.
 Essential service laboratories were established in the hospitals for urgent tests.
 Turnround times for both GP and hospital tests has improved and costs were reduced.